 One year before the start of a thematic programme the organizers ought to submit a written progress report to the Director of the ESI describing the status of the organization.

 The ESI provides an extra web page for each programme or workshop on the ESI homepage.
 This web page shows a text describing the activity and information on the structure of the event, as well as a schedule and a list of participants that have already accepted the official invitation.
-An extra web page provided by the organizers is not required but can be linked to the ESI web page if wished.
-Since the ESI provides both hosting and funding for this activity, any external web page has to be approved by the ESI directorate.
-In particular, the organizers are kindly requested to inform the ESI administration of any major changes before publishing it on the web page.
+The organizers are kindly requested to inform the ESI administration of any major changes before publishing it on the web page.

 The ESI website provides also an online registration and management tool.
 All participants will get a login to manage their data, stays and also submit their talks and abstracts.

 Organizers will also get a login to manage their own data and stays and, moreover, can manage their activity online.
 The most important features are adding information on the event web page, creating the list of participants and the schedule online by using the talks already submitted by the speakers.